 There are many things that need to be done before the auction to ensure that your interests are protected and that you are fully informed about the property you are intending to buy, these things are outlined below.

-This information is for general purposes, and you should obtain professional advice relevant to your circumstances.
+This information is general only, and you should obtain professional advice relevant to your circumstances.

 The most important thing to do is to take the contract of sale to your Conveyancer well before the auction date.